The local Tamagawa number conjecture for Hecke characters, II: Abstract

-\begin{section}*{Abstract} \begin{small} In this paper we prove the weak local Tamagawa number conjecture for the remaining non-critical cases for the motives associated to Hecke characters $\psi_{\theta}:\mathbb{A}_K\rightarrow K^*$ of \cite{Ba}, where $K$ is an imaginary quadratic field with $cl(K)=1$, under certain restrictions which originate mainly from the Iwasawa theory of imaginary quadratic fields. \end{small} \end{section}
+In this paper we prove the weak $p$-part of the Tamagawa number conjecture in all non-critical cases for the motives associated to Hecke characters of the form $\varphi^a\overline{\varphi}^b$ where $\varphi$ is the Hecke character of a CM elliptic curve $E$ defined over an imaginary quadratic field $K$, under certain restrictions which originate mainly from the Iwasawa theory of imaginary quadratic fields.